 Accelerators – Overview

-iThemba LABS provides accelerator and ancillary facilities that are used for research and training in nuclear and accelerator physics, radiation biophysics, radiochemical and material sciences, radio nuclide production and radiotherapy.
-Proton beams are accelerated to an energy of 66 MeV in the K = 200 separated sector cyclotron (SSC) with a solid-pole injector cyclotron (K=8) for use in the production of radio nuclides and neutron therapy.
-Radio nuclides produced at iThemba LABS are used in research and industry, various radio pharmaceuticals are prepared for diagnostic imaging at nuclear medicine centers.
-The operating schedule for the accelerator facilities at iThemba LABS is shown in Fig. 1.
+iThemba LABS provides accelerator and ancillary facilities that are used for research and training in nuclear and accelerator physics, radiation biophysics, radiochemical and material sciences and radionuclide productions.
+Proton beams are accelerated to a maximum energy of 200 MeV (megaelectron volt) in the K=200 separated sector cyclotron (SSC), pre-accelerated with a K=8 solid-pole injector cyclotron (SPC1), for use in the pro- duction of radionuclides.
+Radionuclides produced at iThemba LABS are used in research and industry, various radio-pharmaceuticals are prepared for diagnostic imaging at nuclear medicine centers.